-This article describes the Dundas BI extension format.
+This article describes the format of Dundas BI extension ZIP files.

 This sample shows how to create a custom data provider, connecting to Twitter as an example.
 This allows Dundas BI users to create a data connector that uses this provider.